 John Bowman Allwein Scholarship (by invitation only)

 Full-tuition scholarships awarded to high-achieving, first-time freshmen.
 Allwein Scholars also receive a $2,500 stipend for each of the four years for research, travel, or study expenses associated with study abroad, internships, and/or collaborative research.
 Students eligible for this scholarship will be invited to apply.
-For more information, visit the Allwein Scholars' page.
+For students to receive priority consideration for the John Bowman Allwein Scholarship, it is recommended that a completed application is submitted by Nov.
+15. For more information, visit the Allwein Scholars' page.

 The Mary E. McCurdy Graham '30 Biology Scholarship*

 The Graham Scholarship is a $5,000 scholarship awarded on a competitive basis to high school seniors who have been offered admission to Lebanon Valley College and meet the following criteria:

 - Majoring in biology, including pre-med/pre-professional health care programs and biology/secondary education certification

 - High school class rank in the top 10%

 - Minimum SAT score of 1300 (Evidence-Based Reading and Writing + Math) on the new SAT or 27 on the ACT